sonofmagic/mongoose-autoincrement/packages/mongoose-incremental/README.md

-# mongoose-autoincrement
+# mongoose-incremental

-`mongoose-autoincrement` is a Mongoose plugin that enables auto-incrementing numeric fields in your MongoDB documents.
+`mongoose-incremental` is a Mongoose plugin that enables auto-incrementing numeric fields in your MongoDB documents.
 It’s particularly useful for custom ID generation or maintaining ordered values.

 ## Features